-SECTION 10: CODE OF CONDUCT (Adult)
+Section 10: Code of Conduct (Adult)

 This Code of Conduct applies to all parents, guardians, caregivers, volunteers, and visitors who interact with our schools and Catholic Education in the Diocese of St. Petersburg.
 It also applies to all parents, guardians, caregivers, volunteers, and visitors who are present at school and school sponsored activities, meetings, and/or functions within and outside of school hours.
-As parents, guardians, caregivers, volunteers, volunteers, and visitors to for the Vision and Mission of Catholic Education in the Diocese of St. Petersburg.
+As parents, guardians, caregivers, volunteers, and visitors, there is an expectation of support for the Vision and Mission of Catholic Education in the Diocese of St. Petersburg.